mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/webrequest/index.md

   - {{WebExtAPIRef("webRequest.onAuthRequired", "onAuthRequired")}}

+为了完成这些操作，你需要在`extraInfoSpec`参数中添加"blocking"的值到事件的`addListener()`。这将使得监听器变成同步执行。

-为了完成这些操作，你需要在`extraInfoSpec`参数中添加"blocking"的值到事件的`addListener()`。这将使得监听器变成同步执行。在监听器中，你可以返回一个表明需要作修改的{{WebExtAPIRef("webRequest.BlockingResponse", "BlockingResponse")}}对象：比如说，你想要发送的修改后的请求头。
+在监听器中，你可以返回一个表明需要作修改的{{WebExtAPIRef("webRequest.BlockingResponse", "BlockingResponse")}}对象：比如说，你想要发送的修改后的请求头。

-从 Firefox 52 开始，监听器会返回一个`resolve(BlockingResponse)` 的 [`Promise`](/zh-CN/docs/Web/JavaScript/Reference/Global_Objects/Promise)，而不是直接返回一个`BlockingResponse`。这使得监听器可以异步地处理请求。
+## Requests at browser startup

+When a listener is registered with the `"blocking"` option and is registered during the extension startup, if a request is made during the browser startup that matches the listener the extension starts early.
+This enables the extension to observe the request at browser startup.
+If you don't take these steps, requests made at startup could be missed.

+## Speculative requests

+The browser can make speculative connections, where it determines that a request to a URI may be coming soon.
+This type of connection does not provide valid tab information, so request details such as `tabId`, `frameId`, `parentFrameId`, etc. are inaccurate.
+These connections have a {{WebExtAPIRef("webRequest.ResourceType")}} of `speculative`.

+## Accessing security information

+In the {{WebExtAPIRef("webRequest.onHeadersReceived", "onHeadersReceived")}} listener you can access the [TLS](/zh-CN/docs/Glossary/TLS) properties of a request by calling {{WebExtAPIRef("webRequest.getSecurityInfo()", "getSecurityInfo()")}}.
+To do this you must also pass "blocking" in the `extraInfoSpec` argument to the event's `addListener()`.

+You can read details of the TLS handshake, but can't modify them or override the browser's trust decisions.

+## Modifying responses

+To modify the HTTP response bodies for a request, call {{WebExtAPIRef("webRequest.filterResponseData")}}, passing it the ID of the request.
+This returns a {{WebExtAPIRef("webRequest.StreamFilter")}} object that you can use to examine and modify the data as it is received by the browser.

+To do this, you must have the `"webRequestBlocking"` API permission as well as the `"webRequest"` [API permission](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions) and the [host permission](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) for the relevant host.

 ## Types

+- {{WebExtAPIRef("webRequest.BlockingResponse")}}
+  - : An object of this type is returned by event listeners that have set `"blocking"` in their `extraInfoSpec` argument.
+By setting particular properties in `BlockingResponse`, the listener can modify network requests.
+- {{WebExtAPIRef("webRequest.CertificateInfo")}}
+  - : An object describing a single X.509 certificate.
+- {{WebExtAPIRef("webRequest.HttpHeaders")}}
+  - : An array of HTTP headers.
+Each header is represented as an object with two properties: `name` and either `value` or `binaryValue`.
+- {{WebExtAPIRef("webRequest.RequestFilter")}}
+  - : An object describing filters to apply to `webRequest` events.
 - {{WebExtAPIRef("webRequest.ResourceType")}}
   - : Represents a particular kind of resource fetched in a web request.
 - {{WebExtAPIRef("webRequest.RequestFilter")}}
   - : An object describing filters to apply to webRequest events.
 - {{WebExtAPIRef("webRequest.HttpHeaders")}}
   - : An array of HTTP headers.
 Each header is represented as an object with two properties: `name` and either `value` or `binaryValue`.
-- {{WebExtAPIRef("webRequest.BlockingResponse")}}
-  - : An object of this type is returned by event listeners that have set `"blocking"` in their `extraInfoSpec` argument.
-By setting particular properties in `BlockingResponse`, the listener can modify network requests.
 - {{WebExtAPIRef("webRequest.UploadData")}}
   - : Contains data uploaded in a URL request.

 ## Properties

-- {{WebExtAPIRef("webRequest.MAX_HANDLER_BEHAVIOR_CHANGED_CALLS_PER_10_MINUTES")}}
+- {{WebExtAPIRef("webRequest.MAX_HANDLER_BEHAVIOR_CHANGED_CALLS_PER_10_MINUTES", "webRequest.MAX_HANDLER_BEHAVIOR_CHANGED_CALLS_PER_10_MINUTES")}}
-  - : The maximum number of times that [`handlerBehaviorChanged()`](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/API/WebRequest/handlerBehaviorChanged) can be called in a 10 minute period.
+  - : The maximum number of times that {{WebExtAPIRef("WebRequest.handlerBehaviorChanged", "handlerBehaviorChanged()")}} can be called in a 10 minute period.

-## Functions
+## Methods

 - {{WebExtAPIRef("webRequest.handlerBehaviorChanged()")}}
-  - : This function can be used to ensure that event listeners are applied correctly when pages are in the browser's in-memory cache.
+  - : This method can be used to ensure that event listeners are applied correctly when pages are in the browser's in-memory cache.
+- {{WebExtAPIRef("webRequest.filterResponseData()")}}
+  - : Returns a {{WebExtAPIRef("webRequest.StreamFilter")}} object for a given request.
+- {{WebExtAPIRef("webRequest.getSecurityInfo()")}}
+  - : Gets detailed information about the [TLS](/zh-CN/docs/Glossary/TLS) connection associated with a given request.

 ## Events